Getting business ideas in the Philippines can be a game of luck.

 Why it’s a profitable business: There’s a market for guitar lessons in the Philippines.
-Parents enroll their children for music lessons, especially during summer.
-Guitar teachers charge from Php 8,000 to Php 15,000 per 12 lessons (one hour each).
+Parents enroll their children in music lessons, especially during summer.
+Guitar teachers charge from PHP 8,000 to PHP 15,000 per 12 lessons (one hour each).

 Ideal for: Music Education graduates or those who are highly skilled in playing guitar with good communication skills.

 Pros: No need to build a music studio; guitar lessons can be taught at the client’s home or even online.

 Cons: Need a lot of patience, as students have different learning paces and behaviors.

 Why it’s a profitable business: Millennials these days have become more conscious of their health, and yoga is one of the popular ways to achieve a fit and healthy body.
 With proper time and energy management, there’s a potential to earn a high income from teaching yoga classes.

 Capital: PHP 88,000 to PHP 170,000 (for a teacher training course).

 Ideal for: Fitness and wellness enthusiasts who want to make teaching yoga a full-time career.

 - It gives the motivation to practice yoga more.

 - Enjoying the health benefits of yoga.